RTÉ Television: Presentation

 RTÉ introduced digital on-screen graphics for RTÉ One and RTÉ Two in 2004.
-This has been somewhat controversial, despite TV3 using them from the outset and TG4 since 1999.
+This was somewhat controversial, despite TV3 (now known as Virgin Media Television) using them from its inception and TG4 since 1999.
 In late 2004, RTÉ produced the third series of the talent show You're a Star in widescreen (16:9 aspect ratio).
 Although this was RTÉ's first official 16:9 production, the programme was not available to viewers in 16:9 format even on digital platforms.
 Instead, it was broadcast in 14:9 "letterbox" format.
-In March 2005, RTÉ One and RTÉ Two began broadcasting some programmes in 16:9 format on digital platforms; this was followed by a switchover to 16:9 output on both channels in May 2005, except for a few programmes.
+In March 2005, RTÉ One and RTÉ Two began broadcasting some programmes in 16:9 format on digital platforms; this was followed by a complete switchover to 16:9 output on both channels in May 2005, except for a few programmes.

 Genres

 Since 2003, RTÉ has branded its television programmes in a number of genres.
 Each genre operates broadly under a commissioning editor, except for RTÉ News and Current Affairs (separately structured and controlled).
 The genres are;